It is a throbbing, burning, and often severe pain due to an irritated or damaged nerve.

 - Medications prescribed for cancer.

-- Fluoroquinolone antibiotics, used to treat some infections.
+- Fluoroquinolone antibiotics are used to treat some infections.

 - Trauma, as by surgery.

 When to seek medical help?

 The pain of neuralgia is usually severe and sometimes debilitating.
 You should see your doctor as soon as possible if you have it.